Learning to Hit the Mark

 is a reflection of it.

 Set yourself to remember always: He is God, He can do anything!
 What if our prayers, our lives, and our ministries were formed around believing who He is instead of our sometimes hazy assumptions about His motives?
 What about believing that He KNOWS exactly what will bring eternal blessing instead of trusting our incomplete knowledge of situations?

 In the midst of her grieving, Jesus asked Martha for a simple confession of faith, of what she believed about Him.
 Later, as they were rolling away the stone on her brother’ grave . . .

 Jesus said to her, “Did I not tell you that if you believe, you will see the glory of God?”
 John 11:40 (NASB)

 I’ve seen miracles.
 I have seen the dead raised, the sick healed, and people set free from dangers and bondage.
 (And no, I don’t believe there is a formula or system you can “work” to get what you want.)
-When you let go and put it in the hands of Jesus, that means you’ve let go of your own scenarios.
-When you stop seeking “my will be done” and ask that “Your will be done” and TRUST Him to do it, it’s in HIS hands.
+When you let go and put it in the hands of the Lord, that means you’ve let go of your own scenarios.
+When you stop seeking “my will be done” and ask that “Your will be done” and TRUST Him, it’s in HIS hands.
 What the Lord wants us to believe in (have trust in, have faith in) is Him—and to demonstrate that by how we pray and how we live.
 The greatest leap of faith isn’t to believe for an outcome, but to believe that He truly is the Almighty.
-We can run to Him, even when we’ve been senseless soldiers, trusting that everything He does will ultimately prove to be GOOD.
+We can run to Him, even when we’ve been senseless soldiers, and trust that everything He does will ultimately prove to be GOOD.

 Therefore they said to Him, “What shall we do, so that we may work the works of God?”
 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He has sent.”
 John 6:28-29 (NASB)